nickybulthuis/quotes/README.md

 * [Meesman](https://meesman.nl)
 * [Zwitserleven](https://zwitserleven.nl)

-You can host the project yourself in Docker (see below).
+You can host the project yourself with Docker (see below).

 ## Portfolio Performance